Li-Boyan/BeadTracking/README.md

 # Bead tracking and trajectory analysis

-This repository includes the code for generating all figures for `Rectified Signal Propagation in Synthetic Optogenetic STING system`.

 ## OS requirements
 The code was tested on the following systems:
 - Linux: Ubuntu 22.04